willibrandon/sqlrepl/README.md

 # SQL Server Replication Extension for VS Code

 A Visual Studio Code extension that provides comprehensive SQL Server Replication management capabilities directly within your IDE.
+Built with insights from years of SQL Server replication experience and community contributions.

 ## Features (Planned)